 Coordinator

-If you haven’t already assigned someone to help you coordinate during the ceremony, we are happy to help while we’re photographing.
-We have a ton of experience with this and end up doing it for almost every wedding anyway.
-We’ll help with timing, seating of guests, get the cue from the officiant that it’s time for the bride to walk in, and anything else that’s needed.
+If you haven’t already assigned someone to help you coordinate during the marriage ceremony, I am happy to help while photographing.
+I have a ton of experience with this and end up doing it for almost every wedding anyway.
+I’ll help with timing, seating of guests, get the cue from the officiant that it’s time for the bride to walk in, and anything else that’s needed.

 Seating Arrangement

-Honestly, we don't think we have ever seen the seats arranged any other way than the standard theater arrangement.
+Honestly, I don't think I have ever seen the seats arranged any other way than the standard theater arrangement.
 This is where all the seats are in rows facing the bride and groom, with an aisle between them.
 City Hall staff only sets this up in this way.
-However, they do set them up in theater style, you are welcome to rearrange them however you like.
+However, while they do set them up in theater style, you are welcome to rearrange them however you like.

 What about the Mayor's Balcony?

-That is a topic for another post, which we will post soon!
-Note that we wrote about 4th floor first because it's the only option we recommend for one-hour weddings.
-Take our word for it.
+That is a topic for another post, which I will post soon!
+Note that I wrote about 4th floor first because it's the only option I recommend for one-hour weddings.
+Take my word for it.
+For now though, check out Leanna and Zach's Mayor's Balcony wedding photos (and story).

-We hope that we answered all your questions about getting married on the 4th floor of San Francisco City Hall!
-Get in touch with us if you need any more guidance, or are interested in our photography.
+I hope that I answered all your questions about getting married on the 4th floor of San Francisco City Hall!
+Get in touch if you need any more guidance, or are interested in my San Francisco City Hall wedding photography.

 Share this story